valdiman/PCB-Aerobic-Bioaugmentation-Study3/README.md

 This work was supported by the National Institutes of Environmental Health Sciences (NIEHS) grant #P42ES013661.
 The funding sponsor did not have any role in study design; in collection, analysis, and/or interpretation of data; in creation of the dataset; and/or in the decision to submit this data for publication or deposit it in a repository.

-This R project is part of the paper: Ramotowski D, Martinez A, Marek RF, Hornbuckle KC and Mattes TE (2025) Paraburkholderia xenovorans strain LB400 Significantly Decreased Volatilization of Polychlorinated Biphenyls (PCBs) from Freshwater and Saline Sediments.
-ES&T Water
+This R project is part of the paper: XXX

 Subject: Polychlorinated Biphenyls; Contaminant fate and transport; Paraburkholderia xenovorans LB400; Kinetic phase passive sampling; Bioremediation; Biodegradation; Biosurfactants; Bioavailability; GC-MS/MS

-GeoLocation: The sediment used in this study was taken from a PCB-contaminated emergency overflow lagoon located in Altavista, VA (37°06'52"N, 79°16'21"W), and New Bedford Harbor, MA.
+GeoLocation: The sediment used in this study was taken from New Bedford Harbor, MA.
 Laboratory and analytical work was done at the University of Iowa in Iowa City, IA, USA.

 --------
 PREREQUISITES & DEPENDENCIES